What evidence should you request from a vendor?

 • Layer 1: blueprint, construct definitions, content review process.

-• Layer 2: scoring documentation, reliability evidence, score interpretation guidance.
+• 2: scoring documentation, reliability evidence, score interpretation guidance.

 • Layer 3: fairness monitoring approach, subgroup comparability analysis method, mitigation history.

-• Layer 4: criterion choice rationale, incremental validity evidence, stability monitoring plan.
+• 4: criterion choice rationale, incremental validity evidence, stability monitoring plan.

 • Layer 5: version control, drift monitoring, re-validation triggers, audit documentation.